sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Q set1.md

 3. **Network Policy Challenges**: If you are using Network Policies to control network access between Pods based on selectors, having multiple selectors with the same name can create ambiguity and unexpected network behavior.
 Network Policies might not work as expected, leading to security or connectivity issues.

 ## what happen when liveness probe is failed?
-When a liveness probe fails in Kubernetes, it signifies that the application running in a container is unresponsive or in an unhealthy state.
-Kubernetes continuously monitors the container's health using liveness probes, and when a failure occurs, Kubernetes takes action based on the configured probe settings.
-Typically, the following happens:
+When a liveness probe fails in Kubernetes, it indicates that the container within a pod is not in a healthy state, and Kubernetes takes predefined actions based on the failure.
+A liveness probe is a diagnostic tool used to regularly check the health of an application running in a pod.
+If the liveness probe fails, meaning the application is unresponsive or not functioning correctly, Kubernetes responds by restarting the affected container.
+This automated container restart is an attempt to recover the pod and restore it to a healthy state.

-1. **Container Restart**: Kubernetes will attempt to restart the container that failed the liveness probe.
-This is done to give the application a chance to recover from the failure.
-Kubernetes follows the restart policy defined in the Pod specification, which can be set to "Always" (to always restart), "OnFailure" (to restart only on failure), or "Never" (to never restart).

-2. **Automatic Recovery**: If the application inside the container can recover from the issue that caused the liveness probe to fail, the container may become healthy again, and Kubernetes will continue to monitor it.

-3. **Manual Intervention**: If the liveness probe continues to fail and the container repeatedly restarts without recovering, it may indicate a more severe or persistent issue.
-In such cases, it may require manual intervention by the operator or developer to diagnose and resolve the underlying problem.

-4. **Pod Status Update**: The status of the Pod will reflect the container's health.
-If the liveness probe repeatedly fails, the Pod's status will be updated to indicate that the container is not ready.
-This information can be valuable for monitoring and troubleshooting purposes.

-5. **Logs and Metrics**: Kubernetes may capture logs and metrics related to the liveness probe failures, which can be used for diagnosing and troubleshooting issues.
-These logs and metrics can help identify the cause of the failure and guide the resolution process.
+The restart process is part of Kubernetes' self-healing mechanism, ensuring that applications remain available and responsive.
+The frequency and conditions for liveness probes can be configured in the pod's specification, allowing operators to tailor the probe settings based on the specific requirements of the application.
+By using liveness probes, Kubernetes enhances the reliability and robustness of applications, automatically addressing issues that may arise during their runtime.

-## what happen when readyness probe is failed?
+## what happen when readiness probe is failed?
-When a readiness probe fails in a Kubernetes Pod, it signals to the Kubernetes control plane that the Pod is not ready to accept incoming network traffic or requests.
-As a result, the Pod is temporarily marked as "not ready" and is removed from service by Kubernetes.
-This ensures that only Pods that are fully prepared to handle requests are allowed to receive traffic, maintaining the stability and reliability of the application.
+When a readiness probe fails in Kubernetes, it signals to the Kubernetes control plane that the corresponding container within a pod is not ready to serve traffic.
+The readiness probe is designed to determine whether the application inside a container has reached a stable state, indicating that it can handle incoming requests.
+If the readiness probe fails, Kubernetes considers the container as not ready, and it is temporarily removed from service, preventing it from receiving new requests.

-The failing readiness probe can be configured to check various aspects of the application, such as making HTTP requests to a specific endpoint or inspecting the status of a service or database within the Pod.
-When the probe repeatedly fails to return a successful response within the specified time frame, Kubernetes considers the Pod not ready and may take the following actions:

-1. **Pod Eviction**: Depending on your Kubernetes configuration and policies, Kubernetes may terminate the Pod with the failing readiness probe.
-This can trigger a replacement Pod to be scheduled on a healthy node.

-2. **Load Balancer Changes**: If the Pod is part of a Service and is managed by a load balancer (like the Kubernetes Service), the load balancer may remove the failing Pod from its pool of available endpoints, preventing traffic from being routed to it until it becomes ready again.

-3. **Health Monitoring**: Kubernetes continuously monitors the readiness status of Pods.
-Once the readiness probe starts passing successfully, the Pod is marked as "ready" and is reintroduced into the pool of available endpoints for incoming requests.
+The consequences of a failed readiness probe include preventing the pod from participating in load balancing, service discovery, and traffic distribution.
+Kubernetes continues to monitor the readiness probe, attempting to bring the container back into service once it passes the probe successfully.
+This mechanism ensures that only healthy and fully initialized containers receive traffic, helping to maintain the overall stability and reliability of the application.

+During a readiness probe failure, existing connections to the pod are not immediately terminated, allowing in-flight requests to complete.
+However, new requests are redirected to other healthy pods.
+Implementing effective readiness probes is crucial for handling application startup, initialization, or other conditions that may temporarily impact a container's ability to handle requests, ensuring a smooth and controlled application rollout in a Kubernetes environment.

 ## Which is better between self managed and namaged clusters?
-The choice between self-managed and managed clusters in Kubernetes depends on your specific requirements, expertise, and operational preferences.
-Both options have their advantages and disadvantages, and the "better" choice varies from one situation to another.
-Here's a comparison to help you make an informed decision:

-1. **Managed Clusters**:
-   - **Ease of Setup**: Managed Kubernetes services, like Google Kubernetes Engine (GKE), Amazon EKS, and Azure Kubernetes Service (AKS), abstract much of the cluster management complexity.
-They offer automated cluster provisioning, scaling, and upgrades, reducing operational overhead.
-   - **Simplified Operations**: Managed clusters handle many administrative tasks, including patching, monitoring, and backups.
-This can free up your team to focus on application development.
-   - **Scalability**: Managed services often make it easier to scale your clusters horizontally and vertically as needed, without significant manual intervention.
-   - **Security Updates**: Managed services typically provide timely security updates and patches, enhancing cluster security.

-2. **Self-Managed Clusters**:
+**Self-Managed Clusters:**

-   - **Greater Control**: Self-managed clusters offer more control over your Kubernetes environment.
-You can choose the components, configurations, and tooling that best suit your needs.
-   - **Customization**: You can tailor the cluster to meet specific performance, security, or compliance requirements.
-This is especially valuable for complex or unique use cases.
-   - **Cost**: Self-managed clusters can be cost-effective for organizations with the expertise to operate them efficiently, as you avoid the markup associated with managed services.
-   - **Hybrid or On-Premises**: Self-managed clusters can be more suitable when running Kubernetes in hybrid environments or on-premises data centers, where managed services may not be available.
+Self-managed Kubernetes clusters require manual setup, configuration, and ongoing maintenance by the user or the organization's operations team.
+This means that users have greater control over the entire infrastructure stack, including the underlying nodes, networking, and Kubernetes components.
+Self-managed clusters are often preferred when specific customization or optimization is necessary for unique infrastructure requirements.
+Users have the flexibility to choose the operating system, networking plugins, and other components based on their preferences and needs.
+However, this flexibility comes with increased responsibility for tasks such as security patching, upgrades, and troubleshooting.

+**Managed Clusters:**

+Managed Kubernetes clusters, provided by cloud service providers or specialized Kubernetes platforms, abstract much of the operational overhead from users.
+The provider handles cluster provisioning, upgrades, and day-to-day management tasks, allowing users to focus more on deploying applications rather than managing the underlying infrastructure.
+Managed clusters typically come with additional features such as automated scaling, monitoring, and integration with other cloud services.
+This abstraction simplifies cluster maintenance, reduces operational complexity, and enables quicker deployment of applications.
+However, users might have less control over certain aspects of the cluster's configuration, limiting customization options.

+**Considerations:**

+The choice between self-managed and managed clusters depends on factors such as organizational preferences, expertise, and specific use cases.
+Self-managed clusters are favored when fine-grained control and customization are critical, but they require a higher level of operational expertise.
+Managed clusters, on the other hand, are beneficial for teams focused on rapid application development and deployment without getting deeply involved in the intricacies of cluster administration.
+Additionally, managed clusters can be advantageous for organizations looking to leverage cloud-native services and features seamlessly.

 ## what troubleshoot have you done in your project about k8s?
 As a DevOps engineer working on Kubernetes (K8s) projects, troubleshooting is a critical part of my role to ensure the smooth operation of containerized applications and infrastructure.
 Here are some common troubleshooting tasks I've performed in my K8s projects: